becauseinterwebs/TKTalkie/README.md

 The loop() function is the main function of any 'duino sketch.
 In this loop, the input (microphone or line-in) is checked to see if there is an audio signal.
 If there is, it will wait until the signal goes away (i.e. stopped talking) and then randomly select a sound to play from the card.

-You will see some defined constancts:
+You will see some defined constants:

     const int MIN_SILENCE_TIME = 350;